3 Ways To A Living Mulch

 Nasturtium, melons and phacelia create a living mulch beneath tomatoes, cucumbers and peppers

 1. Sow or plant the new crop amongst soon to be finished, older crops.
 This mimics the age old cycle of the young coming up under the wing of the elder – what a difference to new seedlings when they are not on their own, out in the open!
-I love the time efficiency here – harvesting the old crop while the new crop gets it grow on for less downtime by far between the two.
+I love the time efficiency here – harvesting the old crop while the new crop gets it grow on means far less downtime between the two.
 As the new crop grows and builds in strength, slowly chop the older crop back in order to create enough light and space.
 Return the chopped bits as mulch.
 Nourishment plus + oh so easy.

 2. In a similar fashion, transplant seedlings amongst established greencrops.
 Simply make little pockets in the greencrop, add a dollop of compost if need be and plant away.
 Chop and drop to let light in as the crop grows.